top of page

 Ain’t I A Woman?

-With a formidable, innovative, and educationalist godmother on your side, like bell hooks, you really can’t go wrong.
+With a formidable, innovative, and educationalist godmother on your side, like bell hooks, you can’t go wrong.

 bell hooks